dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

     }
 }
 ```
-With these two files saved, we can place them in our module directory.
+With these two files saved, we can place the entire folder in our module directory.
-# Working with the resource
+# Working With The Resource
-## Checking syntax
+## Checking Syntax
-We can check that our new resource is register.
+Now let's see if our resource is properly registered.
+To do this, we can call the ```Get-DscResource``` cmdlet.
+I also include the ```Syntax``` switch to inspect the parameters.
+Two birds one stone.
 ```powershell
 Get-DscResource -Name DriveLabel -Syntax
 ```